megaoptim/megaoptim-wp/readme.txt

 = 1.4.10 =
 - Speed improvements to the 'Custom Folders' module
-- Added WebP convertor for the existing media library items (In Progress)
 - Fix fatal error in some occuasions when generating debug report.
 - Fix forever loading when "Optimize" button is pressed in Media Library list table screen in certain cases
 - Fix file naming problem when '#' is present in file names